 Regional elections were held in Catalonia on February 14.
-The center-left Socialist Party (PSOE), which governs nationally, placed first, but the separatist Republican Left (ERC), Together for Catalonia (JxCat) and CUP won a majority.
+The center-left Socialist Party (PSOE), which governs nationally, placed first, but the separatist Republican Left (ERC), Together for Catalonia (JxCat) and Popular Unity Candidacy (CUP) won a majority of 74 out of 135 seats.
 The unionist Citizens and People’s Party (PP) lost support to the far-right Vox.
-The left-wing Catalonia in Common-Podem defended its eight seats.
+The left-wing Catalonia in Common-Podem defended their eight seats.

 The Catalan branch of Spain’s ruling Socialist Party shared first place with the separatist Republican Left in regional elections on Sunday, but the unionist camp as a whole lost support relative to pro-independence parties.

 Both the Republican and Socialist party leaders have announced they will put themselves forward as candidates for the regional presidency.

 Pro-independence parties are projected to defend their majority in the Catalan parliament on Sunday, but the regional branch of Spain’s ruling Socialist Party could place first in the election.

 The Catalan Socialists, led by former health minister Salvador Illa, who resigned from Prime Minister Pedro Sánchez’ cabinet two weeks ago to campaign, are polling at 21-23 percent, up from 14 percent in the last regional election and 20.5 percent in the last national election.

 José Antich writes in the pro-independence outlet El Nacional that the top candidates of Together for Catalonia, the senior party in the regional government, are “supporters of a path of greater confrontation with Madrid.”